 8th largest Jewish population in the world.
 “Our” people are here and we will stand united with them as we participate in a “Kippah Walk” to the synagogue.

+We are seeing that people don’t like umbrella giving anymore – people want to designate their gifts.
+We are raising $900 Million in unrestricted giving.
+Another $900 Million in endowment.
 Individualism and Sectarianism are fragmenting our Jewish world.
 We stand behind Jewish tradition and history – we must focus on the “WE” and not the “ME”.
 We are going to stay in this business to help Jews around the world, whether we know them or not.
 What we do is the antidote to much of the pain and division we are seeing in the world.
-Federation may not be “in fashion” right now, but what we do is critical and important and the work we do makes so many things possible and we bend the arc of Jewish history.
+Federation may not be “in fashion” right now, but what we do is critical and important and the work we do makes so many things possible.
+We bend the arc of Jewish history.
 We change the destinies and outcomes for hundreds of thousands of Jews every year.
 And we will continue to do that.

 Days are scrolls – write on them what you want to be remembered.

 Federation is there every single day, not just when crisis hits, as we have been since the beginning of Federation.
 For our ancestors, our parents and grandparents, our children and their children, we are here.

 Together we will Reflect on the past and Dream about the Future.

 We are in “Chevruta” groups to learn and share together.
 We will elevate our work through storytelling.